vitorbaraujo/spyfall-locations/README.md

 ## Adding a new location

 To add a new location, follow these steps:
-- Create a object inside `custom_locations` with the key as the location identifier (you will use this later) and a dictionary with the location name and the roles.
+- Create a object inside `custom_locations` with the key as the location identifier (you will use this later) and an object with the location name and the roles.
 - Enable the location adding the location identifier to the list of selected locations

 The final result would be like this: